-From the outside there isn’t much to see here, but you can imagine the music recorded in these studios.
-Originally created by Walt Disney’s Director of Recording the early studios recorded audio for Bedknobs & Broomsticks, 101 Dalmations and Mary Poppins.
+From the outside, there isn’t much to see here, but you can imagine the music recorded in these studios.
+Originally created by Walt Disney’s Director of Recording the early studios recorded audio for Bedknobs & Broomsticks, 101 Dalmatians, and Mary Poppins.

 Subsequently over 200 Gold records have been recorded here including; Exile on Main Street, Purple Rain, Pet Sounds and two albums by the Doors – their eponymous album and Strange Days.